 According to a 2017 study, the typical diet of people in the United States is very acidic.
 This can challenge the kidneys.
 For people with kidney disease, a lower-acid diet may improve symptoms or even slow the course of the disease.

 Some proponents of this diet claim that it can reverse cancer or support chemotherapy.
-There is no scientific evidence supporting these claims, and no studies have performed direct tests on this claim.
+There is

 However, significant evidence from a 2010 study suggests that reducing meat consumption and eating more fruits, vegetables, and whole grains might prevent cancer.